 Away from politics, he is a very keen salt water fly fisherman, loves photography and collects modern crafts.

-He sits on the Works of Art Committee and has had some of his photographs displayed in Parliament.
+From 2010-2016, George sat on the Works of Art Committee and has had some of his photographs displayed in Parliament.

 George likes gardening and horticulture and his own garden has been featured on television programmes including the Flying Gardener and Gardeners’ World.